-&lt;sup>4 Anti-Dumping Review Panel Notice under section 269ZZI refers. &lt;sup>5 Anti-Dumping Review Panel Request for Reinvestigation refers.
-Second Preliminary Reinvestigation Report 487 - Wind Towers - China and Korea continuation of, or a recurrence of, the dumping and material injury that the antidumping measures are intended to prevent.
+4 Anti-Dumping Review Panel Notice under section 269ZZI refers.

+5 Anti-Dumping Review Panel Request for Reinvestigation refers.

+continuation of, or a recurrence of, the dumping and material injury that the antidumping measures are intended to prevent.
 The ADRP requested that the Commissioner report the result of the reinvestigation by 2 September 2019.
-The Commissioner sought, and was granted, an extension of 60 days to allow interested parties to make submissions on a preliminary report to the ADRP.
+The Commissioner sought6, and was granted7, an extension of 60 days to allow interested parties to make submissions on a preliminary report to the ADRP.
 The result of that extension was that the reinvestigation would have been due to the ADRP on 1 November 2019.
-The Commissioner sought, and was granted, a subsequent extension of 95 days to respond to submissions made to the preliminary reinvestigation report.
-The reinvestigation report is now due to the ADRP on 4 February 2020.
+The Commissioner sought8, and was granted9, a subsequent extension of 95 days to respond to submissions made to the preliminary reinvestigation report.
+The Commissioner sought10, and was granted11, a subsequent extension of 95 days to respond to submissions made to the preliminary reinvestigation report.
+The reinvestigation report is now due to the ADRP on 5 March 2020.
 1.3 Approach to the reinvestigation This report sets out revised preliminary findings of the Commissioner in response to the reinvestigation request by the ADRP.
-The reinvestigation by the Anti-Dumping Commission (Commission) has been conducted in accordance with section 269ZZL(2).
-In conducting the reinvestigation, the Commission has reviewed the grounds for review as published by the ADRP notice under section 269ZZI, the ADRP reasons for requesting the reinvestigation, the application for a review of the Minister's decision from TSP and submissions made by TSP and the ADRP to the initial preliminary reinvestigation report.
-The ADRP requested the reinvestigation of the finding as to the normal value determined for TSP's exports.
-The key areas that the reinvestigation has focussed, as per the ADRP's request are as follows: - the methodology the Commission used to determine the normal value; - whether the Commission incorrectly determined the amount of profit for normal value purposes and whether the use of the Customs (International Obligations) Regulation 2015 (the regulation) section 45(2) was incorrect; - whether there were sales of like goods in the market of the country of export;14 - whether the ordinary course of trade (OCOT) test could not be carried out in the circumstances of TSP's exports; and - Whether the finding that the expiration of the anti-dumping measures applicable to wind towers exported to Australia from China for exports from TSP would lead, or be likely to lead, to a continuation of, or a recurrence of, the dumping and material &lt;sup>6 Letter from ADC to ADRP requesting extension of time &lt;sup>7 Approval of extension of time by the ADRP panel member &lt;sup>8 Letter from ADC to ADRP requesting extension of time &lt;sup>9 Approval of extension of time by the ADRP panel member &lt;sup>10 The report has been prepared in accordance with section 269ZZL(2) &lt;sup>11 Anti-Dumping Review Panel Notice under section 269ZZI published 8 May 2019 &lt;sup>12 Anti-Dumping Review Panel Request for Reinvestigation refers, pages 2-9. &lt;sup>13 TSP Application to the ADRP, page 3.
+The reinvestigation by the Anti-Dumping Commission (Commission) has been conducted in accordance with section 269ZZL(2).12 In conducting the reinvestigation, the Commission has had regard to: - the grounds for review as published by the ADRP notice13 under section 269ZZI; - the ADRP reasons for requesting the reinvestigation; - the application for a review of the Minister's decision from TSP; and - submissions made by TSP and the ADRP to the first and second preliminary reinvestigation reports.
+The ADRP requested the reinvestigation of the finding as to the normal value determined for TSP's exports.14 The key areas that the reinvestigation has focussed upon, as per the ADRP's request, are as follows: - the methodology that the Commission used to determine the normal value; - whether the Commission incorrectly determined the amount of profit for normal value purposes and whether the use of the Customs (International Obligations) Regulation 2015 (the Regulation) section 45(2) was incorrect;15 - whether there were sales of like goods in the market of the country of export;16 6 Letter from ADC to ADRP requesting extension of time 7 Approval of extension of time by the ADRP panel member 8 Letter from ADC to ADRP requesting extension of time 9 Approval of extension of time by the ADRP panel member 10 Letter from ADC to ADRP requesting extension of time 11 Approval of extension of time by the ADRP panel member 12 The report has been prepared in accordance with section 269ZZL(2) 13 Anti-Dumping Review Panel Notice under section 269ZZI published 8 May 2019 14 Anti-Dumping Review Panel Request for Reinvestigation refers, pages 2-9.